Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Introduction

 This regularity criterion was first proven by Neustupa and Penel in \cites{NeustupaPenel1,NeustupaPenel2,NeustupaPenel3}.
 It was also proven independently by the author in \cite{MillerStrain}.
 Note that because $\tr(S)=0,$ this regularity criterion significantly restricts the geometry of any finite-time blowup for the Navier--Stokes equation: any blowup must be driven by unbounded planar stretching and axial compression, with the strain having two positive eigenvalues, and one very negative eigenvalue.

-There are many other conditional regularity results, which guarantee the regularity of solutions as long as some scale critical quantity remains finite.
-In addition to the previously mentioned Ladyzhenskaya-Prodi-Serrin regularity criterion, there are scale critical regularity criterion involving only two components of vorticity \cite{ChaeVort}, the derivative in just one direction $\partial_3 u$ \cite{Kukavica}, and just one velocity direction $u_3$ \cites{CheminOneDirection,CheminOneDirection2}.
+There are many other conditional regularity results, which guarantee the regularity of solutions as long as some scale critical quantity remains finite, including regularity criteria involving the derivative in just one direction $\partial_3 u$ \cite{Kukavica}, and involving just one velocity direction $u_3$ \cites{CheminOneDirection,CheminOneDirection2}.
 For a more thorough, but by no means exhaustive, treatment of regularity criteria for the Navier--Stokes equation see Chapter 11 in \cite{NS21}.

 In this paper, we will take the opposite approach.
 We will prove finite-time blowup for solutions of the Navier--Stokes equation with a fairly broad set of initial data, assuming that a certain scale invariant quantity related to the structure of the nonlinearity remains small.
 We will do this first by considering a model equation for the Navier--Stokes strain equation and proving finite-time blowup for solutions of this this model equation, and then by viewing the actual Navier--Stokes strain equation as a perturbation of the model equation.